A-Abdiukov/opencaptcha-api/README.md

 - **Multi-Language Support**: Generates captchas in several languages, such as Mandarin, Arabic, Spanish, and more.
 - **Customizable**: Adjust captcha difficulty and size as needed.

+OpenCaptcha API is currently deployed without any restrictions at https://api.opencaptcha.io.

 ## Background

 This is a hobby project